sysolab/SyHub/README.md

 Add Chart.js for data visualization in the Flask dashboard.
 Implement alerting in Node-RED for threshold breaches.
-Schedule backups with cron: 0 0 * * * $HOME/syhub/scripts/syhub.sh backup.
+Schedule backups with cron: 0 0 * * * bash $HOME/syhub/scripts/syhub.sh backup.

 References